Fort Gaddis

 During the Whiskey Rebellion a Liberty Pole was erected at the house during a rally in support of the rebel cause.
 The choice of this site for a political demonstration indicates its importance as a focal point for community expression.
 The fact that all the additions to the building were removed in the early twentieth century in respect for the section contemporary with the American Revolution and Whiskey Rebellion is evidence of the building's longstanding and continuing status and power as a community symbol.

-Fort Gaddis was built near the Catawba Trail, an important north-south route that extended from New York to Tennessee and passed through Uniontown, Pennsylvania and Morgantown, West Virginia.
+Fort Gaddis was built near the Catawba Trail, an important north-south route that extended from New York to Tennessee and passed through Uniontown, Pennsylvania, and Morgantown, West Virginia.
 In the 19th century the trail became locally known as the Morgantown Road.
 It is now Old U.S. Route 119.
 About 2 miles north on this road is Uniontown, the Fayette County, Pennsylvania seat, settled in the late 1760s and founded in July 1776 as Beeson's Mill.

-History fans and researchers should be aware that, depending on which sources are consulted, Fort Gaddis can also be known as the "Thomas Gaddis Homestead", the "Thomas Gaddis House" or "Gaddis' Fort".
+History enthusiasts and researchers should be informed that Fort Gaddis can also be referred to as the "Thomas Gaddis Homestead", the "Thomas Gaddis House", or "Gaddis' Fort".